MattCzyr/AcademyJavaLessons/outline.md

 - Methods (including the structure of the main method)

 ### Project
-Have students create a calculator program that evaluates simple equations.
+Have students create a calculator program that evaluates simple equations consisting of two operands and an operator.
 The calculator must support decimal operations and handle the following operations:

 - Addition
 - Subtraction